pyccel/psydac/README.rst

   cd build && make clean && make install && cd ..

 then use **pip3** as previously to install the python package.

+.. note:: even if only change the python source, you need to reinstall it to take the modifications into account.

+  This can be done with pip3 with an upgrade option:

+    sudo -H FORTRAN_INSTALL_DIR=$PWD/../usr pip3 install --upgrade .

 .. note:: for some reasons, you may need to clean your installation using::